Padel Mexicano

 • When a match ends, the score is credited to each player individually.
 If a 24-point match finishes 10–14, players 1 and 2 get 10 points each and players 3 and 4 get 14 points each.

-To run a padel Mexicano you need at least 4 participants or 4 teams, though 8 or more makes the skill-based pairing shine.
+To run a padel Mexicano you need at least 4 participants or 4 teams, though 8 or more makes the skill-based pairing really shine, since the leaderboard has more players to balance each round.

 • The number of padel courts you need depends on the number of participants — plan for 4 players per court.

-• It works best when the number of courts matches your player count.
+• It works best when the number of courts matches your player count, so every player is on court each round.

-• Mexicano happily mixes players of different levels, because the leaderboard balances the matchups for you.
+• Mexicano happily mixes players of different levels, because the live leaderboard balances the matchups for you instead of a fixed schedule.

 • A typical Mexicano lasts about 2 hours, with a 24-point match taking roughly 12 minutes to play.